Find answers to Pharmacy questions on a variety of topics.

 Masters of Healthcare Administration (MHA) Joint Degree

 Three PharmD students have been enrolled in our joint PharmD/MHA program since January 2013.
-These students were scheduled to graduate from our program in May 2014 and from the MHA program in August 2014.
-You can find more information about the MHA program.
+These students graduated from our program in May 2014 and from the MHA program in August 2014.
+You can find more information about Pacific's MHA program, which is offered through the School of Healthcare Administration and Leadership.
 A description of the joint degree can be found in the Pacific University catalog (pp. 379-380, pdf).

 How many of your students apply for residencies?